RiccardoBiondi/segmentation/README.md

 ## Overview

 This package provides an automatic pipeline for the segmentation of ground glass opacities and consolidation areas on CT chest scans of patient affected by COVID-19.

-The segmentation is achieved by color quantization: each voxel is groped by color
+The segmentation is achieved by colour quantization: each voxel is grouped by colour similarity:
-simiarity: The characteristic color of each tissue was fond, and the voxel are classified to the nearest tissue.
+The characteristic colour of each tissue was fond, and the voxel is classified to the nearest tissue.

-**Example of segmentation**. **Left:** Original image: **Right** original image with identified ground glass areas.
+**Example of segmentation**. **Left:** Original image: **Right** original image with identified ground-glass areas.

 <a href="https://github.com/RiccardoBiondi/segmentation/blob/master/images/results.png">
   <div class="image">